1. 144th Street Trail

 What you’ll find: One of the few paved paths with tent and RV camping.
 Fishing, boat dock, equestrian trail, restrooms and drinking water.
 Connects to the West Papio Trail (21).

-Length: 7.0 miles What you'll find: Fishing, wildlife viewing, arboretum, wetlands and nature center.
-The consistent quality of the trail's surface makes it perfect for in-line skating.
+What you’ll find: Fishing, wildlife viewing, arboretum, wetlands, native grasses and nature center.
+The consistent quality of the trail’s surface makes it perfect for in-line skating.
 Managed by the Papio-Missouri River Natural Resources District.

-What you'll find: North section is one of the metro area's most scenic trails.
+What you’ll find: North section is one of the metro area’s most scenic trails.
 Passes Zorinsky Lake Trail (23) and links to 144th Street Trail (1) before ending at Millard Avenue just east of Westchester Park.
-Southern section begins at 132nd and Q Streets and heads southeast, crossing to south side of the creek at 96th Street.
+Southern section begins near 108th Street and Giles Road and heads east and crosses to south side of the creek at 96th Street.
 The trail connects with the Keystone Trail (8) .
+Trail linking the sections will be complete fall 2018.

 Length: 2.8 miles